-107. Even a consumer understanding the coffee in the package shown in CB-1 to be a blend of Kona and other coffees (a conclusion that very few consumers would draw based on this particular packaging) would expect the package to contain a meaningful percentage of Kona beans.
-In addition, consumers would expect that a Kona blend would contain at least enough Kona coffee to enable the consumer to taste the presence of this premium coffee bean.
-Given the deviation in the concentration ratios, though, it is implausible that this package meets those consumer expectations.
+- 112. Even a consumer understanding the coffee in the package shown in CB-1 to be a blend of Kona and other coffees (a conclusion that very few consumers would draw based on this particular packaging) would expect the package to contain a meaningful percentage of Kona beans.
+Given the deviation in the concentration ratios, though, it is implausible that this package meets those consumer expectations. - 113.
+CAMERON'S. Cameron's falsely designates the geographic origin of its "Kona" coffee products with the prominent placement of KONA on its packaging.
+Cameron's also describes its

-108. CAMERON'S. Cameron's falsely designates the geographic origin of its "Kona" coffee products with the prominent placement of KONA on its packaging.
-Cameron's also describes its "Kona" coffee products as "premium," when the coffee beans in the product are not "premium" beans from Kona but are instead merely commodity coffee beans from other regions of the world.
+"Kona" coffee products as "premium," when the coffee beans in the product are not "premium" beans from Kona but are instead merely commodity coffee beans from other regions of the world.
 To further deceive consumers as to the origin of the coffee beans in their "Kona" coffee products, Cameron's packaging features a tropical flower to further the association between Hawaii and the Cameron's product in the mind of the consumer.
 Cameron's false designation of Kona as the origin of the coffee is intended to trade off the reputation and goodwill of the Kona name.
 They deliberately mislead the consumer into believing that Cameron's coffee products contain premium Kona coffee beans in order to justify the high price Cameron's charges for ordinary commodity coffee beans.

-109. Below are representative images of the deceptive packaging used by Cameron's for its "Kona" coffee products.
+114. Below are representative images of the deceptive packaging used by Cameron's for its "Kona" coffee products.